-Can I Roll Over an Employer Plan Distribution to a Roth IRA?
+Can I roll over an employer plan distribution to a Roth IRA?

 Yes.
 You may directly or indirectly roll over distributions from certain employer plans to a Roth IRA.
+However, there may be income tax consequences that should be first discussed with your tax professional.

-What Happens in the Event of My Death?
+What happens in the event of my death?